Answers to the COVID-19 Vaccine Questions

 Because the COVID-19 mRNA vaccines do not contain live virus, there is no reason to believe that they carry a risk of infertility, miscarriage, stillbirth, or congenital anomalies.
+The American College of Obstetrics and Gynecology recommend that all pregnant individuals be vaccinated against COVID-19.
 The American Society of Reproductive Medicine recommends that people undergoing fertility treatment be encouraged to get vaccinated and there is no indication to delay conception after getting the COVID vaccine.

 When will MAO be offering the COVID vaccine?

-We will keep our MAOI.ORG website updated, and follow guidance from the State of Alabama and the CDC on distribution and allocation of vaccines as they are made available.
+We will keep this website updated, and follow guidance from the State of Alabama and the CDC on distribution and allocation of vaccines as they are made available.